vchernin/org.zrythm.Zrythm/README.md

 4. `flatpak run org.zrythm.Zrythm`

-## Limitations:

-JACK Support

-You need to install `pipewire-jack-audio-connection-kit` which replaces JACK with the PipeWire implementation of JACK.
-Using normal JACK is not supported.

-Random notes:

-Sometimes vamp-plugin-sdk complains about the object file, rm .flatpak-builder and build-dir (i.e. reset the cache) to fix it.
+When building with ccache, sometimes vamp-plugin-sdk complains about the object file, rm .flatpak-builder and build-dir (i.e. reset the cache) to fix it.

+When upstream uses native PipeWire API (not PipeWire-JACK) will need:
+- ensure settings "manager" permission https://gitlab.freedesktop.org/pipewire/pipewire/-/issues/667#note_787310